jelmer/silver-platter/README.rst

 that have been proposed for merging - such as restarting them if they have conflicts due to upstream changes.

+Silver-Platter powers the Debian Janitor (https://janitor.debian.org/) and Kali Janitor (https://kali.janitor.org/).
+The UI is still a bit rough around the edges, I'd be grateful for any feedback from people using it.

 Getting started
 ~~~~~~~~~~~~~~~